 Taste: Salted caramel and buttery smooth vanilla fudge.
 Madeira cake with some subtle winter spices, cinnamon predominantly.
 Breakfast cereal too.

-Value for Money: It’s always a struggle to describe an £85 bottle as good value for money because I imagine that to some it would be an obscene amount to spend on what is essentially a bottle of plonk.
+Thoughts: It’s always a struggle to describe an £85 bottle as good value for money because I imagine that to some it would be an obscene amount to spend on what is essentially a bottle of plonk.
 When compared with the rest of the market however, this single grain does quite well.

 Single grain can’t always match the complexity of a single malt but it can provide a fullness of flavour that surprises many.
 This Invergordon is one such dram, coming across like liquidised fudge drizzled on sponge cake with a dusting of cinnamon on top.
 It manages to combine a lightness on the palate with a pleasingly creamy texture and delivers just enough of that subtle woody spice to hint at, rather than brag about, its age.
-It’s all rather sumptuous and delicious.

 Visit the Douglas Laing & Co website here.